-Zidovudine should be used with extreme caution in patients who have bone marrow compromise evidenced by a granulocyte count < 1000/mm or haemoglobin < 9.5 g/dL.
-In all of the placebo-controlled studies, but most frequently in patients with advanced symptomatic HIV disease, anaemia and granulocytopenia were the most significant adverse events observed (see Section 4.8 ADVERSE EFFECTS (UNDESIRABLE EFFECTS)).
+Zidovudine should be used with extreme caution in patients who have bone marrow compromise evidenced by granulocyte count <1000/mm3 or haemoglobin <9.5 g/dL.
+In all of the placebo-controlled studies, but most frequently in patients with advanced symptomatic HIV disease, anaemia and granulocytopenia were the most significant adverse events observed (see ADVERSE REACTIONS).